GlobalTester/org.globaltester.dev/org.globaltester.dev.doc/repoAccess.md

 Determine access
 ----------------
-When you have access you will be able to execute the following command 'ssh git@git.hjp-consulting.com info'
+Github repositories are generally readable to everyone.
+When you have access to git.hjp-consulting.com you will be able to execute the command
+'ssh git@git.hjp-consulting.com info' to retrieve repositories accessible with your key.
 It will give you an output like this:

 >hello amay